 Planning the regional conveyance system is an ongoing task at King County

-The CSI program looks at ways to improve the conveyance system and address public health concerns, while ensuring that the system has sufficient capacity to respond to regional growth.
+The Conveyance System Improvement (CSI) Program looks at ways to improve the wastewater conveyance system and address public health concerns, while ensuring that the system has sufficient capacity to respond to regional growth.

 King County’s regional conveyance facilities are located throughout the County’s wastewater service area and include over 390 miles of regional conveyance pipes, 47 pump stations, and 25 regulator stations.

-Since 1999 the Conveyance System Improvement (CSI) program has focused on guiding major upgrades and improvements to King County-owned regional wastewater facilities.
+Since 1999 the CSI Program has focused on guiding major upgrades and improvements to King County-owned regional wastewater facilities.